St Kilda Football Club: 1990–1999: AFL era

-2000–2011: Wooden spoon to premiership contender
+2000–2011: wooden spoon to premiership contender

 During the early part of the decade, St Kilda struggled, winning only two matches and drawing one to finish with the wooden spoon in 2000.
 The following two years were similar, finishing second-last in both seasons.
 During this period, St Kilda recruited players such as Justin Koschitzke, Nick Riewoldt, Nick Dal Santo and Brendon Goddard who were mainstays of the team over the following decade.

 In 2004, St Kilda won a club record of 10 consecutive matches from round 1 to round 10.
 The club returned to finals, eventually being defeated by eventual premiers Port Adelaide in a preliminary final.
 The following year saw a similar result, with the club being defeated in a preliminary final by Sydney.

-The 2006 AFL season saw the club finish in sixth position at the end of the home and away rounds and qualify for a third successive finals series.
+St Kilda's 2006 AFL season saw the club finish in sixth position at the end of the home and away rounds and qualify for a third successive finals series.
 St Kilda were eliminated by Melbourne in the elimination finals.
 During this season, Robert Harvey broke the all-time games record for St Kilda when he played in his 324th premiership season match in Round 7.
 On 11 October 2006, Ross Lyon was appointed as the new head coach for St Kilda, replacing Grant Thomas.

 After missing finals in 2007, St Kilda again qualified for the finals in 2008.
-A 108-point win over Essendon in the final home and away round saw the club take fourth position for the finals series.
+A 108-point win over Essendon in the final home-and-away round saw the club take fourth position for the finals series.
 St Kilda were defeated by Geelong in the qualifying finals, defeated Collingwood in the semi-finals and were eliminated by the eventual premiers, Hawthorn, in the preliminary final.